sudeep71/RNA_Seq_Tutorial/docs/07_recheck_quality_after_trimming.rst

 	fastqc salivary_repl1_R2_trimmed.fq.gz

 Now you will have two html files.

-Use Filezila to transfer and view these files
+Mac USERs: Use Filezila to transfer and view these files

+Windows USERS: Refresh the side window and now you can download the two files

-So how do this file compare to the pervious file?
+So how does this file compare to the pervious file?
+What are the differences you observe?